OXID-eSales/paypal-checkout-documentation/paypal-sandbox.rst

 To test :productname:`PayPal Checkout` in the PayPal sandbox, create sandbox accounts.

+Live operation is analogue.

 If you are testing :productname:`PayPal Checkout` in a local system without SSL, temporarily set up SSL for it.

 Generating PayPal sandbox accounts
 ----------------------------------